 JYL 972D was first registered on 25th February 1966 and is finished in Indigo Blue with Grey leather upholstery.
 The car is a genuine 3.8S with automatic transmission and still rides on steel wheels as original.
 The Jaguar has a recorded mileage of 66,300 and from previous MOT certificates we know the car has covered 13,300 miles in ten years since a substantial restoration.
 The car was subject of a major restoration from 2003-2005 and various upgrades were made to make this S'Type ideal for regular use.
 A comprehensive file accompanies the car with thousands of pounds worth of invoices and some restoration photographs.
 There is paperwork detailing the majority of work that included removing the engine, stripping it down and rebuilding.
 The crankshaft was re-ground, bearings replaced, a 420 oil pump fitted and the cylinder head rebuilt and converted to unleaded.
 The water pump was replaced, drive belts replaced, carburettors rebuilt, XJ6 rack and pinion power assisted steering fitted and an uprated alternator fitted.
 Electronic ignition was fitted, two solid state fuel pumps fitted, the fuel tanks replaced, the wiring loom replaced and the propshaft was treated to new universal joi

 3.8 S type saloon............platinum with red hide, a good car all round, however it does have some imperfections in the paint, can be used as is but needs work.
-The car will arrive in our showroom late August.
+Excellent mechanically and drives as it should, the interior is very good however the drivers seat has a split in the hide.

 The Jaguar Mark 2 was introduced in 1959 and sold throughout the 1960’s.
 It had a live rear axle and was powered Jaguar’s ubiquitous XK 6 cylinder engines.
 In 1961 Jaguar launched two new models.
 The full size Jaguar Mark 10 saloon which used Jaguar’s new Independent rear suspension, and a Triple SU Carburettor version of the 3.8 litre XK engine, Then also the other new car for 1961was the E Type sports car which shared the same 3.8 engine as the Mark 10 but used a scaled down version of the independent rear suspension.
 The S-Type was a major redevelopment of the Mark 2.
 It used a mid-scale version of the Mark X independent rear suspension to replace the Mark 2's live rear axle and featured longer rear bodywork, among other styling and interior changes.
 The S-Type was available with either 3.4 or 3.8-litre XK engines but only in twin carburettor form because the triple carburettor setup would not fit into what was essentially still the Mark 2 engine bay.
 This particular car left Jaguars Brown’s Lane plant in 1967.
 And shows only 5 keepers.
 It appears that its third keeper had the car in Spain for around 30 years so its remarkably rust free in comparison to many other S Types that either reverted back to a form of Metal Oxide or found their way to a dusty death in an episode of The Sweeney being hotly pursued by Jack Regan and George Carter!
 Its finished in a Copper metallic with Black interior, and its in delightful condition for its age.
 The history file shows significant expenditure to bring it up to the superb driving car it is today.
 That recent expenditure includes a Major Mechanical overhaul in 2014 costing almost £4000, and then New front and rear springs, rear shock absorbers , rear wheel bearings only a few months ago.
 It really does drive very well.
 If you fancy a Classic Jag, even if only just to drive at the weekends, and not rob a bank, then you really need to have a look at this car.
 It really is a superb car to drive and at only £13995 could be considered something of a bargain!